redredgroovy/easy-ca/README.md

 These scripts are very simple, and make some hard-coded assumptions about behavior and configuration:
 * Root and Intermediate CAs have a 3652-day lifetime
 * Root and Intermediate CAs have 4096-bit RSA keys
+* Root and Intermediate CA keys are always encrypted
 * Only one level of Intermediate CA is supported
 * Client and Server certificates have a 730-day lifetime
 * Client and Server certificates have 2048-bit RSA keys
+* Client and Server keys are never encrypted
 * There is no wrapper for renewing certificates